Pregnancy After Treatment for Early Stage Breast Cancer

 Can I breastfeed after a lumpectomy, mastectomy, or radiation to the breast?

-If you had a mastectomy, you won’t be able to breastfeed from the treated breast because the tissues in the breast that make milk have been removed.
-This is the case even if you had a nipple-sparing mastectomy.
+If you had a mastectomy, you will not be able to breastfeed from the treated breast.
+This is because the tissues in the breast that make milk were removed.
+This is true even if you had a nipple-sparing mastectomy.

-If you had a lumpectomy with radiation, you won’t be able to produce enough milk from that breast to breastfeed.
+If you had a lumpectomy with radiation, you will not be able to make enough milk from that breast to breastfeed.
 You will be able to breastfeed from your other breast.

-If you had a lumpectomy alone, you will be able to breastfeed from both breasts.
-You won’t pass on cancer cells to the baby through your milk.
+If you had a lumpectomy without radiation, you will be able to breastfeed from both breasts.
+You will not pass on cancer cells to the baby through your milk.

 Tell us what you think